Modal logic

+it is used as a tool for understanding concepts such as knowledge, obligation, and causation.
+For instance, in epistemic modal logic, the formula $\Box P$ can be used to represent the statement that $P$ is known.
+In deontic modal logic, that same formula can represent that $P$ is a moral obligation.
+Modal logic considers the inferences that modal statements give rise to.
+For instance, most epistemic modal logics treat the formula $\Box P \rightarrow P$ as a tautology, representing the principle that only true statements can count as knowledge.
+However, this formula is not a tautology in deontic modal logic, since what ought to be true can be false.

+Modal logics are formal systems that include unary operators such as $\Diamond$ and $\Box$, representing possibility and necessity respectively.
+For instance the modal formula $\Diamond P$ can be read as "possibly $P$" while $\Box P$ can be read as "necessarily $P$".
 In the standard relational semantics for modal logic, formulas are assigned truth values relative to a possible world.
 A formula's truth value at one possible world can depend on the truth values of other formulas at other accessible possible worlds.
 In particular, $\Diamond P$ is true at a world if $P$ is true at some accessible possible world, while $\Box P$ is true at a world if $P$ is true at every accessible possible world.
 A variety of proof systems exist which are sound and complete with respect to the semantics one gets by restricting the accessibility relation.
 For instance, the deontic modal logic D is sound and complete if one requires the accessibility relation to be serial.

 While the intuition behind modal logic dates back to antiquity, the first modal axiomatic systems were developed by C. I. Lewis in 1912.
 The now-standard relational semantics emerged in the mid twentieth century from work by Arthur Prior, Jaakko Hintikka, and Saul Kripke.
 Recent developments include alternative topological semantics such as neighborhood semantics as well as applications of the relational semantics beyond its original philosophical motivation.
 Such applications include game theory, moral and legal theory, web design, multiverse-based set theory, and social epistemology.

 Syntax of modal operators

 Modal logic differs from other kinds of logic in that it uses modal operators such as $\Box$ and $\Diamond$.
 The former is conventionally read aloud as "necessarily", and can be used to represent notions such as moral or legal obligation, knowledge, historical inevitability, among others.
 The latter is typically read as "possibly" and can be used to represent notions including permission, ability, compatibility with evidence.
-While well formed formulas of modal logic include non-modal formulas such as $P \land Q$, it also contains modal ones such as $\Box(P \land Q)$, $P \land \Box Q$, $\Box(\Diamond P \land \Diamond Q)$, and so on.
+While well-formed formulas of modal logic include non-modal formulas such as $P \land Q$, it also contains modal ones such as $\Box(P \land Q)$, $P \land \Box Q$, $\Box(\Diamond P \land \Diamond Q)$, and so on.

 Thus, the language $\mathcal{L}$ of basic propositional logic can be defined recursively as follows.